HauwaUmar/HauwaUmar/README.md

 ## Welcome 👋🏼

-I am a Data Science professional located in Guelph, Ontario.
+I am a Data Science professional located in Ontario.
 With a foundation in computer science and software engineering, I contribute to shaping impactful data stories.
 My expertise includes machine learning, statistical modeling, and data analysis, and I am enthusiastic about exploring innovative solutions to business problems.
 I enjoy delving into topics such as data privacy, ethics, and optimizing data-driven decision-making.
 Beyond work, I enjoy going to skate parks and connecting with nature.
 <!--